 I’ve tried to find estimates of the total global fiat transaction activity, and can’t find anything.
 But let’s be as favorable to Coinbase and its crypto argument, and use the largest fiat numerator – $1.6 trillion in global illicit activity – and the smallest fiat denominator – $2 quintillion in US-only fiat activity.
 That will drive up the illicit fiat ratio, but you’ll see that it doesn’t make a difference to the perspective I’m providing.

 So let’s compare Coinbase’s illicit global crypto activity with the National Money Laundering Risk Assessment’s illicit US-only fiat activity:

-The total amount of illicit fiat activity dwarfs that of the total amount of illicit crypto activity: billions of dollars versus trillions of dollars.
+The total amount of illicit fiat activity dwarfs that of the total amount of illicit crypto activity: trillions of dollars versus billions of dollars.
 But the relative amount of illicit fiat activity is miniscule compared to the relative amount of illicit crypto activity: for every one million dollars of crypto-related activity, $3,400 is “illicit”, but for every one million dollars of fiat-related activity, only 80 cents is illicit.

 The crypto community must be applauded for its focus on identifying and measuring – and mitigating – illicit crypto activity.
 And the fiat community has much to learn from the crypto community.
 But any comparisons of illicit crypto activity to illicit fiat activity must have the same focus and rigor.
 Apples to apples.